-The Teaching Assistant will conduct the Friday recitation sessions.
-During those recitations, he will review the previous week's material, answer questions, and discuss and interpret solutions to assigned homework problems.
-He will not cover new material.
+Christine Parker, the Teaching Assistant for the course, will conduct the Friday recitation sessions.
+During those recitations, she will review the previous week's material, answer questions, and discuss and interpret solutions to assigned homework problems.
+She will not cover new material.